CS61BR/website_sp23/lab01/setup.md

 To verify that wasm-pack is installed, run `wasm-pack --version`.
 You should see something like `wasm-pack [numbers]`.

-## Install a Text Editor

-You will need a text editor to write and edit your Rust code.
-The instructions in this course assume that you are using Visual Studio Code (VSCode), but you can use a different text editor if you prefer (such as Atom, Sublime, or Neovim).

-To install VSCode, go to the [VSCode download page](https://code.visualstudio.com/download) and follow the instructions.

 ## Install the rust-analyzer extension

 The rust-analyzer extension provides intelligent code completion and other helpful features for working with Rust in your text editor.

-If you are using VSCode, open the "Extensions" panel in the laft sidebar, and search for the "rust-analyzer" extension.
+If you are using VSCode, open the "Extensions" panel in the left sidebar, and search for the "rust-analyzer" extension.
 You can also find the extension here: [https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)

-If you are using a different text editor, you can find instructions to install it here: [https://rust-analyzer.github.io/](https://rust-analyzer.github.io/).
+If you are using a different text editor, you can find installation instructions here: [https://rust-analyzer.github.io/](https://rust-analyzer.github.io/).
 Any text editor that supports the Language Server Protocol will support rust-analyzer.

-## Install Python

-Python is a programming language that is commonly used for a wide range of tasks.
-In this course, you will use Python to run a local web server to test your code.

-To install Python, go to the [Python download page](https://www.python.org/downloads/) and follow the instructions.
-Make sure to install Python 3, not Python 2.

-If you prefer not to install Python, you can use an alternative like [http-server](https://crates.io/crates/http-server) to run a local web server.

 ## Set up a local repository